This section gives an overview of how the base transformer and computation is implemented, using the CPU and GPU transformers as examples.

 Transformer._transform_computations.
 Device buffer and tensor allocation is called from

 Transformer.allocate_storage which must be implemented by each transformer.
 Constant tensor initialization is called from

 Transformer.allocate, and other initialization is performed in a special computation called by

 Transformer passes are run in

-def _transform_computations(self): """ Transform computation graphs to a form that can be run. """ # with Op.saved_user_deps(): # Run passes on the computation graphs self.run_registered_graph_passes(self.all_results)
+def _transform_computations(self): """ Transform computation graphs to a form that can be run. """ # Run passes on the computation graphs self.run_registered_graph_passes(self.all_results)

 Transformer passes are used to replace ops in the graph, remove ops from the graph, or splice ops into the graph.
 These passes can be used to simplify the graph (see

-RequiredTensorShaping pass which reduces the dimensionality of tensors to 2d for reduction elementwise operations and 1d for all other elementwise operations.
-This pass simplifies the requirements placed on code generation to handle multi-dimensional tensors.
-In the future, we will likely make this device specific (for example, the GPU kernel generator can handle up to 3 dimensions efficiently).
+CPUTensorShaping pass, which reduces the dimensionality of tensors to 2D for reduction elementwise operations and 1D for all other elementwise operations.
+This pass simplifies the requirements placed on code generation to handle multidimensional tensors.
+In the future, we will likely make this device specific (for example, the GPU kernel generator can handle up to three dimensions efficiently).

 All passes inherit from the

-GraphPass class which requires that a child class implement
+GraphPass class, which requires that a child class implements

 do_pass.
 Currently all implemented passes are instances of